zchee/golang-wiki/cgo.md

 ## Common Pitfalls
 ### Struct Alignment Issues
 As Go doesn't support packed struct (e.g., structs where maximum alignment is 1 byte), you can't use packed C struct in Go.
-Even if you program passes compilation, it won't do what you want.
+Even if your program passes compilation, it won't do what you want.
 To use it, you have to read/write the struct as byte array/slice.

 Another problem is that some types has lower alignment requirement than their counterpart in Go,